 Members of the orchestra accompanied a group of elderly people gathered by the wonderful project Seethrough Theatre Company singing songs together.
 We celebrated the anniversaries of Nat King Cole (L-O-V-E), Judy Garland (Smile), Pete Seeger (We shall overcome), Nino Rota (Godfather's theme) and composer Offenbach (Cancan).

-Director Romain Malan who has been working with Seethrough for about 5 years thinks that music is a fantastic medium to lift people's spirits.
+Music is a fantastic medium to lift people's spirits.
 Sharing songs from their youth brings back precious memories.